ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/blog/the-musings-of-ai-slop.md

 4. At the label **loop2**, where it waits for a key press, it pointlessly writes to **$C000**, overwriting the first instruction of this program in the process.

-5. At the label **loop2**, where it waits for a key press, it calls to a subroutine at **$FFCE**, but that is not an address of any of the Kernal subroutnes provided by the Commodore 64.
+5. At the label **loop2**, where it waits for a key press, it calls to a subroutine at **$FFCE**, but that is not an address of any of the Kernal subroutines provided by the Commodore 64.
 It probably meant **$FFCF**, **CHRIN**, which reads a byte from the current channel (usually the keyboard) into the A register.
-Additionally, with the keyboard, **GETIN** waits until the user presses RETURN to give back control, so you'd probably want **$FFE4**, **GETIN**, instead, which reads a byte from the keyboard buffer, and then loop while GETIN returns 0 to wait for a keypress.
+Additionally, with the keyboard, **CHRIN** waits until the user presses RETURN to give back control, so you'd probably want **$FFE4**, **GETIN**, instead, which reads a byte from the keyboard buffer, and then loop while GETIN returns 0 to wait for a keypress.

 6. There isn't an instruction to stop the processor.
 If you want to halt it, you should create an infinite loop.